 The start of the new school year can be exciting for kids.
 They get a new teacher, start seeing their friends again daily, and get all new clothes and supplies.
 However, beginning a new school year is also a big change and may require a bit of an adjustment period.

-Luckily, we have a list of tips to help your child more easily adjust to a new school year from Third Grade Teacher at Pee Dee Elementary School, Paula Cain.
+Luckily, we have a list of tips to help your child more easily adjust to a new school year from a local teacher.

 1. Be Involved